 The tip is responsive and as accurate as one can expect from the limitations the iPad’s digitizer imposes on stylus makers.
-It is wedge shaped and offers a slightly finer point than the rubber nibs found on AluPens, Bamboos, and their capacitive tipped peers.
+Wedge shaped, offering a slightly finer point than the rubber nibs found on AluPens, Bamboos, and their capacitive tipped peers.

 Press hard as you draw or use the tip’s point more and you’re going to wear it out faster.
-I’ve had tips begin to show signs of tearing in under 5 hours and others last much much longer.
+I’ve had tips begin to show signs of tearing in under 5 hours and others last much longer.

 These numbers are relative to the user, which makes locking in a specific number hard.
 Using the longer side of the tip without a doubt prolongs its age.
 I suggest to use that whenever filling in larger areas of color

 For me Blend is the most exciting thing about Pencil.
 Sure a ton of other art apps have smudging and blending tools, but they all break the creative flow in their implementations.

 If you take the time to experiment with Blend I think you’ll find it fairly sophisticated.
 Moving your finger slowly allows the pixels beneath to be pulled and pushed around like finger-paints.
 Moving your finger fast over an area slightly blurs which I’ve found useful in creating depth of field effects and simulating a bokeh.

-If you’re too soft with the amount of pressure you apply to the tip while drawing, Blend may trigger inadvertently.
-The software is usually pretty good at figuring out when you want to Blend and corrects itself before blurring something.
+If you’re soft with the amount of pressure you apply to the tip while drawing, Blend may trigger inadvertently.
+The software is pretty good at figuring out when you want to Blend and corrects itself before blurring something.

 I’m not one for erasing all that much and instead rely heavily on the Rewind gesture to undo mistakes.
-But for those of you who do employ the eraser tool often, you’re going to love Pencil.
+But for those of you who use the eraser tool often, you’re going to love Pencil.

 Back in art school I trained my wrists to avoid resting on the canvas so I wouldn’t smudge my work as I drew.
 For those new to using an iPad stylus — resting your palms on the screen usually feels more natural.

 Rest your hand on the screen, write from any angle.
 No calibration or setup.

 I’m interested to see where FiftyThree continues to take Pencil as it and Paper evolve.
-I’d really like to see Blend get some additional love and offer even more variation in the way that it smudges.
+I’d like to see Blend get some love and offer even more variation in the way that it smudges.
 So many possibilities…